 Burndown Chart

-The Burndown Chart is a graph with a negative slope that tracks the remaining tasks against the amount of forecasted work Developers plot the actual burndown against the ideal trend line.
-Many common agile development tools support this such as Jira, Azure DevOps, or you can just make one using a spreadsheet.
-A few other tools you may consider using include;
+The Burndown Chart is a graph with a negative slope (that is, it goes down as it goes to the right) that tracks the remaining tasks against the amount of forecasted work.
+Developers plot the actual burndown against the ideal trend line.
+Many common agile development tools support this such as Jira, Azure DevOps, Version One.
+You can also make your own simple Burndown Chart using a spreadsheet.

 Similarly, some challenges may arise that weren’t anticipated during the Sprint Planning hence triggering the Scrum Team to make adaptations to the Sprint Backlog without affecting the Sprint Goal.